Is IngramSpark the right choice for YOU? Or should you stay with KDP-only paperback distribution?

 Maximizing your royalties by changing wholesale discounts

 This section contains a detailed explanation on how the list price and wholesale discount influence your earnings.
-You might want to skip it the first time through and go straight to “IngramSpark fees” and then “Acquiring your own ISBN”.
+You might want to skip it the first time through and go straight to “IngramSpark fees” and then read about acquiring your own ISBN.
 Once you decide IngramSpark is the right choice for you, come back to this section for details on maximizing your royalties.

 We are still keeping with our example of a 274-page paperback with a $9.99 list price.

-When you set the CreateSpace-default wholesale discount of 40%, the retailer pays the distributor $5.99 for each copy sold (60% of $9.99).
+When KDP-forced wholesale 40% discount is used, the retailer pays the distributor $5.99 for each copy sold (60% of $9.99).
 From that amount, the printing cost is deducted.
-For our 274-page example, the printing cost charged by CreateSpace is $4.13 and IngramSpark charges $4.49 for the same.
+For our 274-page example, the printing cost charged by KDP is $4.13 and IngramSpark charges $4.49 for the same.
 You receive the rest, which is $1.86 from CreateSpace (but only for Amazon.com sales) and $1.50 from IngramSpark (for all non-Amazon retailers).

-But what if you changed the wholesale discount to the lowest possible for US channels, which is 30% with IngramSpark?
-In this case, the retailer pays the distributor (IngramSpark) $6.99 for each copy of your book.
+But what if you changed the wholesale discount to the lowest possible for US channels, which is 30% when using IngramSpark?
+In this case, the retailer pays the distributor (IngramSpark) $6.99 for each copy of your book (70% of $9.99).
 Because of this simple change, your royalty automatically goes up $1, because the printing cost is always the same, no matter what the list price is.
-That means that you get $2.50 for all non-Amazon sales through IngramSpark as opposed to the $0.14 you would theoretically lose from CreateSpace Expanded Distribution sales of the same copy.
+That means that you get $2.50 for all non-Amazon sales through IngramSpark as opposed to the $0.14 you would theoretically lose from KDP Expanded Distribution sales of the same copy.